Venugopal Chandrasekhar

-Venugopal Chandrasekhar (1957/1958 – 12 May 2021) was an Indian national table tennis champion and Arjuna Award winner.
+Venugopal Chandrasekhar (18 June 1957 – 12 May 2021) was an Indian national table tennis champion and Arjuna Award winner.

 Chandrasekhar died on 12 May 2021, from COVID-19 complications amid the COVID-19 pandemic in India.
 He was 63.

 National champion

 Chandrasekhar was born in Tamil Nadu, India.
-He was an exceptionally good player of table tennis and was national champion.
+He was an exceptionally good player of table tennis and was a national champion.